-The tables below show derivatives that are not designated as hedging instruments, under FASB ASC 815-20.
+The tables below show derivatives, which are part of the regulatory approved hedging program, that are not designated as hedging instruments, under FASB ASC 815-20.
 As discussed above, the change in fair value related to these derivatives is recorded initially as a Regulatory Asset then reclassified to Purchased Gas in accordance with the recovery mechanism.
 The tables below include disclosure of the Regulatory Asset and reclassifications from the Regulatory Asset into Purchased Gas.